MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

  :::image type="content" source="media/parallel-hybrid-migration/parallel-hybrid-1.png" alt-text="Diagram of the parallel hybrid migration scenario." lightbox="media/parallel-hybrid-migration/parallel-hybrid-1.png":::

-## Pre-requisites
+## Prerequisites
 - For each tenant you're migrating to, there needs to be one Microsoft Entra Connect server.
 - You should create virtual machines for each of the Microsoft Entra Connect servers and they need to be domain joined.
 - Users, in your on-premises Active Directory, should be in their own organizational unit (OU).
 - Each Microsoft Entra Connect Server has its synchronization rules scoped to individual OUs.
-- All of the migrating tenants primary domains must be added and verified in Microsoft 365
+- All of the migrating tenants primary domains must be added and verified in Microsoft 365.
-- You should be familiar with [Exchange hybrid deployments](/exchange/exchange-hybrid)
+- You should be familiar with [Exchange hybrid deployments](/exchange/exchange-hybrid).
 - Ensure that you meet the [Microsoft Entra Connect prerequisites](how-to-connect-install-prerequisites.md).
 - Ensure that you meet the [prerequisites for the Hybrid Configuration Wizard](/exchange/hybrid-deployment-prerequisites).